Foot-and-mouth disease: History

 FMD occurs throughout much of the world, and while some countries have been free of FMD for some time, its wide host range and rapid spread represent cause for international concern.
 After World War II, the disease was widely distributed throughout the world.
 In 1996, endemic areas included Asia, Africa, and parts of South America; as of August 2007, Chile is disease-free, and Uruguay and Argentina have not had an outbreak since 2001.
 In May 2014, the FAO informed that Bolivia, Colombia, Ecuador and Peru were "just one step away" from eradication; North America and Australia have been free of FMD for many years.
 New Zealand has never had a case of foot-and-mouth disease.
 Most European countries have been recognized as disease-free, and countries belonging to the European Union have stopped FMD vaccination.

 However, in 2001, a serious outbreak of FMD in Britain resulted in the slaughter of many animals, the postponing of the general election for a month, and the cancellation of many sporting events and leisure activities, such as the Isle of Man TT.
 Due to strict government policies on sale of livestock, disinfection of all persons leaving and entering farms, and the cancellation of large events likely to be attended by farmers, a potentially economically disastrous epizootic was avoided in Ireland, with just one case recorded in Proleek, County Louth.
-As one result, the Animal Health Act 2002 was designed by Parliament to provide the regulators with more powers to deal with FMD.
+As one result, the Oireachtas passed the Animal Health Act 2002 to provide the regulators with more powers to deal with FMD.

 In August 2007, FMD was found at two farms in Surrey, England.
 All livestock were culled and a quarantine erected over the area.
 Two other suspected outbreaks have occurred since, although these seem now not to be related to FMD.
 The only reported case in 2010 was a false alarm from GIS Alex Baker, as proven false by the Florida Farm and Agricultural Department, and quarantine/slaughter of cattle and pigs was confirmed from Miyazaki Prefecture in Japan in June after three cows tested positive.
 Some 270,000 cattle have been ordered slaughtered following the disease's outbreak.

 In 2022, the disease was once again seen in cattle in Indonesia.
 Other countries are worried that it might spread to their countries soon.

-In Early 2025, the disease was confirmed to have an outbreak in Germany, and later a series of confirmed cases in Hungary and Slovakia were found in the month of March.
+In early 2025, an outbreak of the disease was confirmed in Germany, and later a series of confirmed cases in Hungary and Slovakia were found in the month of March.

+In early 2026, the United States Department of Agriculture reported an outbreak of the disease in Russia.